 As wonderful as blogs and trend services are, I think it is important for you to do your own research without someone else’s filter on what is trending.
 You know your customer and need to see the big picture, not just a blogger’s interpretation of the trends.
 To do this visit sites like Style.com and Vogue.com where they post most of the recent runway collections.

 Throughout this research process, constantly refer back to your customer mood board and your list of images.
 Are these trends in line with the customer?
 Can these trends be interpreted in a way that will resonate with your customer?
 Are they appropriate for the season that you chose in Part Two?

 If not, ignore the trend or set it aside for a future project.
 Remember to stay focused on the task at hand and think of the customer who you know so well!

 Develop a Trend Board

 Similar to your customer mood board, quickly compile the strongest trends onto a board for use during the design process.
-This can be done in illustrator or photoshop and doesn’t need to be finalized until later on in the design process.
+This can be done in Illustrator, Photoshop or Canva and doesn’t need to be finalized until later on in the design process.
 For the time being, this mood board will just be used to help you stay on track during the design process.

-I would love to see the trend board that you develop this week!
-Please feel free to post your mood board (or a link to your board) on the Pattern Observer facebook page and tell us about the trend and why it is appropriate for your customer.
+I would love to see the trend board that you develop.
+Please tag me on social media with @patternobserver and tell me about the trend and why it is appropriate for your customer.